 So, maybe you still have some romantic feelings toward your former flame and want to find out if they’re still interested before you make a move.
 Or you might want to be sure about their intentions so you can let them down easy.

-Either way, I’m here to break down some of the subtle signs your former partner is interested in you again and wants their ex back:
+Either way, I’m here to break down the 6 subtle signs a former partner is interested... again and wants their ex back:

 - They’re Being Overly Nostalgic